sirixdb/sirixdb.github.io/architecture.md

 ![pageStructure](images/pageStructureOneRev.png){: style="max-width: 100%; height: auto; margin: 0em"}
 </div>

 The `UberPage` is the main entry point.
 It contains header information about the configuration of the resource as well as a reference to an `IndirectPage`.
 A reference contains the offset of the IndirectPage in the data-file or the transaction-intent log and an in-memory pointer.
 IndirectPages are used to increase the fanout of the tree.
-We currently store 512 references to either another layer of indirect pages or the `RevisionRootPage`/`RecordPage`.
+We currently store 512 references in the `IndirectPage` to either another layer of indirect pages or the data pages, either a `RevisionRootPage` or a `RecordPage`.
 A new level of indirect pages is added whenever we run out of the number of records we can store in the leaf pages (either revisions or records), which are referenced by the `IndirectPage`s.
+The height of the current subtree, that is the number of levels of indirect pages is always stored in the respective subtree-root page.

 We borrowed the ideas from the filesystem ZFS and hash-array based tries as we also store checksums in parent database-pages/page-fragments, which in turn form a self-validating merkle-tree.

+As IndirectPages may have many `null`-pointers we use a bitset to keep track of which array indices are really set and thus are able to store a compact array or list in-memory.